Integrated Marketing- Why it's Important Today

-but strive to combine your advertising with, say, direct mail and personal selling; diversifying your advertising,
+combine your advertising with, say, direct mail and personal selling

-You just have to find the right combination for your business!
+You just have to find the right combination for your business that will reach all audiences in an effective way.

 IM is important, especially in today's "marketing world", because people no longer just get their news and information from the daily paper.
 To reach your target audience, you may have to use several marketing mix elements together to achieve your desired result.